Step-By-Step Home Organization Guide: Organize Your Home Once And For All

-Multiply it by 2 because I was already living with my boyfriend who didn’t understand a thing about organization either.
+Multiply it by two because I was already living with my boyfriend who didn’t understand a thing about organization either.

 What a mess!

-I thank God for the day I started reading and learning about the organization.
+I thank God for the day I started reading and learning about home organization.

 Little by little, step by step I learned about decluttering and my home slowly but surely became less and less cluttered.

-Right now I live in another apartment and I only have the stuff that I need or use, neatly organized and allowing me to spend minimal time cleaning.
+Right now I live in another apartment, and I only have the stuff that I need or use, neatly organized, allowing me to spend minimal time cleaning.

-It took me around 3 rounds of decluttering (yes, I had that much clutter!) to achieve this state but even though it was a lot of work, it was also very fun and therapeutic!
+It took me around three rounds of decluttering (yes, I had that much clutter!) to achieve this state but even though it was a lot of work, it was also enjoyable and therapeutic!

 Nothing feels better than waking up in a completely organized, sparkling clean home and going around with your routine without any clutter or stress.

-In this article, I want to share the exact steps I took to achieve that blissful environment and how you can organize your home too!
+In the next sections, I will be sharing the exact steps I took to achieve that blissful environment and how you can make your home organization a piece of cake!

 The KonMari method is taught by Marie Kondo – a beautiful Japanese organization guru who became a real superstar because of her ideas.

-The main concept of it is to go through your stuff and see which items spark joy in your heart – these things deserve a place in your home.
+The central concept of it is to go through your stuff and see which items spark joy in your heart – these things deserve a place in your home.

 Here’s an example: